1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 23: For incremental projects with increment specific irrigated landscape in the scope of work, will each increment be required to submit form DSA 1-L and pay the $500 plan review fee?

-24: For a site that has less landscape area than required by the Minimum Rehabilitated Landscape Area (MRLA), is the requirement fulfilled for the existing site that will receive the building addition or will the district be required to find another site to rehabilitate the outstanding MRLA?
-In other words, is the MRLA specific to the site that generates the requirement?
-How should this be presented in the application or form DSA 1-L?
+24: For a site that has less landscape area needing rehabilitation than required by the Minimum Rehabilitated Landscape Area (MRLA), will the district be required to find another site to rehabilitate the outstanding MRLA?

-A: Yes, the MRLA is specific to the existing site that generates the requirement.
+A: The MRLA is specific to the existing site that generates the requirement.
 If the existing irrigated landscape area available on the site that generated the MRLA is less that the MRLA required square footage, show on the Site Landscape Area Location Plan (attachment to the form DSA 1-L) the areas to be rehabilitated and add a note that there are no additional irrigated landscape areas on the existing site to be rehabilitated.
-Note, too, any irrigated landscape areas that were rehabilitated in a previous DSA application(s) or which already complied with the 2009 MWELO (Per Box 4b on form DSA 1-L).
+Note, too, any irrigated landscape areas that were rehabilitated in a previous DSA application(s) or which already complied with the 2009 MWELO or the 2015 MWELO per CALGreen Section 5.304.6 (per Box 4b on form DSA 1-L).

 25: Can the Minimum Rehabilitated Landscape Area (MRLA) be met when a new building is placed where relocatable buildings were removed?
 Can any credit for the District Account Balance (DLA) be earned if the new building is less than the previous built area?